chrismarcellino/lambda-ses-email-forwarder/README.md

  - On the Actions configuration page, add an S3 action first and then an Lambda action.

  - For the S3 action: Create or choose an existing S3 bucket.
-Optionally, add an object key prefix.
-Leave Encrypt Message unchecked and SNS Topic set to [none].
+Optionally, Leave Encrypt Message unchecked (off) and SNS Topic set to [none].

  - For the Lambda action: Choose the SesForwarder Lambda function.
 Leave Invocation Type set to Event and SNS Topic set to [none].

- - Finish by naming the rule, ensuring it's enabled and that spam and virus checking are used.
+ - Finish by naming the rule, ensuring it's enabled and that spam and virus checking are used to avoid having your domain blocked by others by forwarding spam.

  - If you get an error like "Could not write to bucket", follow step 7 before completing this one